 (false indigo, beggar-ticks, and ground-nut)

-Probably because their nitrogen-fixing abilities give them an edge in nutrient-poor soils, the fabulous Fabaceae is one of the most prominent forb families in midwestern tallgrass prairie.
+A special feature of the roots of legumes is of benefit to soil fertility.
+Bacterial living symbiotically in swellings (nodules) in legume roots can extract nitrogen from the atmosphere, allowing this essential element into the ecosystem.
+Nitrogen-fixing abilities give the legumes an edge in nutrient-poor soils, the fabulous Fabaceae is one of the most prominent forb families in midwestern tallgrass prairie.
 (A “forb” is an herbaceous plant that is not a grass or similar plant. i.e., what is usually meant by the term “wildflower.”)
 This is false white indigo at the Larry R. Yoder Prairie at the Marion Campus of Ohio State University.

 False white indigo is a perennial prairie forb.

 Round-headed bush-clover is a common but inconspicuous wand-like legume found in high-quality prairie.
 It can be seen flowering in August.